comsolit/comsolit_deploy/README.rst

 ===============
 **1. Prepare your git repository**

 * clone this repo.
 * cd into the git project that you want to deploy.
 * run the comsolit_deploy/src/prepare_project from this repo.
 * edit the created files in your repo under .deploy/
 * create folders in .deploy/ with names of the branches you want to push e.g. "dev" or "master"
 * make sure to set the [deploy].root setting in .deploy/config e.g. root = /srv/vhosts/website/target
 * if you don't use tags delete the tags config lines

 **2. Prepare the server**

 * Make sure you can ssh to the server
 * run comsolit_deploy/src/initial_setup $SSHCONNECT_STRING $PATH_ON_SERVER
+   - run this script with absolute path!!
    - SSHCONNECT_STRING is what you'd use when connecting with ssh.
 (Edit your ~/.ssh/config to set a port other then 22, see man ssh_config.)
    - if this doesn't work, clone and checkout the comsolit_deploy Repository direct from github to a folder comsolit_deploy.git
+   - if initial_setup is executed with an relative path e.g: ../comsolit_deploy/src/initial_setup from another git repo, the repo with the current path will be pushed
 * add the webserver repo as a git remote: git remote add $NAME ssh://$SSHCONNECT_STRING/$PATH_ON_SERVER/project.git
 * add your hookscript "post-checkout" for example in .deploy/hooks/
 * make sure the hookscript is executable

 **3. Prepare your server configuration for maintenance page (optional)**

 *  create an own host directory for maintenance page e.g.

     ::